 How Easy It?
 Pretty Easy.
 Almost all cheapest fares can be upgraded with a variety of means.

 How Easy It?
-Pretty Easy, upgrades can be done last minute, most fares eligible.
+Pretty Easy. upgrades can be done last minute, and most are fares eligible.

 What You Need: 25,000+ Miles & Smiles.
 Patience.

 How Easy It?
 Moderately Easy.
-Need To Call.
+Usually Need To Call.

 Turkish Airlines offers upgrades using their Miles & Smiles loyalty program on almost all fares, which makes this one of the friendliest upgrade programs using points.
 Since Turkish doesn’t offer premium economy, all upgrades from economy go directly to business class. a one-way upgrade using miles between the USA and Turkey goes for 45,000 points, and nearer destinations are about half that.

 If you don’t have miles, Turkish is famous for really great airport upgrade offers, so don’t be afraid to ask at the check-in counter, or on the phone beforehand.
 Since Turkish offers some of the best prices in economy class, this is a great program to use.
 With the Middle East to Turkey only requiring 17,500 miles or a one-way upgrade, that’s a great way to save big on a ticket and still enjoy the comforts.

 What You Need: 16,000-80,000 Virgin Miles, Amex, Citi or Chase Points, last-minute cash.

 How Easy It?
 Moderate.
 You need a classic or delight economy ticket.